arke-industries/philotechnica/docs/whatis/orgs.md

 ## Squads

-- small, tight-knit units
+**Factsheet: Squads**

-- preferably, a group of friends
+- Small, tight-knit units composed of Avatars
-- share all permissions like allow repair, allow cargo add/remove, sensor data sharing
+- Share common permissions to each others' drones like add/remove cargo, sensor data, allow repair
-- can join orgs or act independently
+- Can join Orgs or act independently
-- only for a group of avatars you trust
+- Only join a Squad composed of Avatars you trust, preferably a group of IRL friends

 ## Organizations

-- large player organizations
+**Factsheet: Organizations**

-- avatars can join multiple (jury's out on how to UI this well)
+- Large player organizations composed of both Avatars and Squads
-- can have squads, avatars, or both as members
+- Avatars can join multiple Organizations
-- can create avatars bound to that org
+- Can create Avatars bound to that org (instead of to a player account) to control org assets like fleets
-- can designate squads to have permissions to use bound avatars. if the org is the United Federation of Planets and the squad is Starfleet, the avatar would be the Second Fleet - one controller for a bunch of drones that squad members could hop in to control as needed.
+- Can designate Squads to have permission to use Org-bound avatars